XPMUser/XPMUser.github.io/README.md

 List of version choices:

-- 1.0.0 | Coming Soon!
+- 1.0.0 | TBA!

   No house, skywatch or the dark tower found in this version!

-- 1.2.0 | Coming Soon!
+- 1.2.0 | TBA!

   This doesn't even have the Dark Tower.

-- 1.3.1 | Coming Soon!
+- 1.3.1 | TBA!

   This might be the last version without the house.

-- 1.5.0 | Coming Soon!
+- 1.5.0 | TBA!

   This was the last version to have the Leaderboards available and to name the Barnacle Cove, 'Pirate Isle'.

-- 1.6.0 | Coming Soon!
+- 1.6.0 | TBA!

   This has the 1-11-0's quests thing.
 The leaderboards can't be viewed yet.
 Pirate Isle's name is Barnacle Cove.
+The actual one doesn't have the transformotron.

 - 1.7.0 | TBA!